-We have three published peanut butter cookie recipes.
+We have several published peanut butter cookie recipes.
 Three Ingredient Peanut Butter Cookies, Reece’s Peanut Butter Cup Cookies (although not strictly a peanut butter cookie it does hit the flavor notes) and this coconut Oil Peanut Butter Cookie Recipe.
-We make this one most often.
-I love that the dough is not refrigerated in this recipe.
-So quick and easy!
+We even have a couple of sourdough peanut butter cookie recipes.
+If you are a sourdough baker you must try them!

 Peanut butter cookies are America’s favorite cookie!
 Well…I believe peanut butter cookies battle it out with chocolate chips cookies, shortbread, and sugar cookies for first place at our house!